Skip to Content

 You can’t beat that view of Cascade mountain right from the middle of town.
 Visit the many shops in Banff and find a spot for lunch with an incredible view.

 If shopping isn’t your thing, take a walk through town to Surprise Corner for a stunning view of the Banff Springs Hotel.
-Alternatively, walk along the river to get a view of Bow Falls.
+From downtown Banff, you can take a lovely walk to the Banff Sign for a fun picture or walk along the river to get a view of Bow Falls.

 While there are a multitude of winter activities in Banff and it’s hard to fit them all in, it’s important to take time to soak it all in.
 The best way to do this is to grab a coffee or hot chocolate, near a fire where you can take in the view.